center-for-threat-informed-defense/attack-flow/docs/walkthrough.rst

 Introduction
 ------------

 This section walks through various scenarios using the Attack Flow standard.
-Each scenario increases in complexity and demonstrates how the Attack Flow standard maps different adversary techniques and behaviors.
+Scenarios are presented in order of increasing complexity and demonstrate how the Attack Flow standard maps different adversary techniques and behaviors.

 Actions
 -------

-The backbone of each attack flow is actions.
+Actions are the backbone of each attack flow.
 Actions describe the tactics and techniques used by malware or an attacker.
-When building an attack flow, the simplest form uses actions connected to other actions.
+When building an attack flow, the simplest flow uses actions connected to other actions.

 .. figure:: _static/action_to_action.png
-   :alt: Screenshot of action to action nodes in the Attack Flow Builder.
+   :alt: Screenshot of an action connected to another action in the Attack Flow Builder.
    :align: center

    Actions connected to other actions.

 Connecting actions together indicates an inherent dependency between them.
-The following action relies on the success of the preceding action to run successfully.
+The following action relies on the successful completion of the preceding action to run.

 Action to State
 ----------------------

-To specify a dependency between two actions, a state is used.
+A state is used to specify a dependency between two actions.
 Each state describes a precondition necessary for the following action to occur.
 States should be used between actions if their dependency is not obvious.

 .. figure:: _static/action_to_precondition.png
    :alt: Screenshot of actions connected with a state in the Attack Flow Builder.